AdobeDocs/experience-manager-screens.en/help/user-guide/screens-notifications-service.md

 **Scenario 1**:

-If you set the schedule frequency as 1:00 am and the ping timeout as 60, then if your Screens device does not ping between 12:00 pm until 1:00 pm, you will receive an email notification confirming device inactivity.
+If you set the schedule frequency as 1:00 A.M. and the ping timeout as 60, then if your Screens device does not ping between 12:00 P.M. until 1:00 P.M., you receive an email notification confirming device inactivity.

 **Scenario 2**: